 About the Department of Finance and Business Law

 The Department of Finance and Business Law offers finance programs that provide the tools necessary for a wide range of professions in today's competitive job market.
 The department offers two majors, the Finance major and the Quantitative Finance major.
-Through state-of-the-art instruction, emphasis is placed on applications, group interaction, and problem-solving skills in the classroom.
-All undergraduate and graduate programs in the College of Business are fully accredited by the American Assembly of Collegiate Schools of Business (AACSB).
+Through state-of-the-art instruction, emphasis is placed on applications, group interaction and problem-solving skills in the classroom.
+All undergraduate and graduate programs in the College of Business are fully accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Department of Finance and Business Law is part of the College of Business and is housed in Zane Showker Hall, just west of Route 81.
 This facility offers the latest in computer technology and a professional classroom environment.
 Included are conference rooms for group study and project presentations, and lecture halls equipped with the latest in instructional technology.Quick facts about the Finance major | Quick facts about the Quantitative Finance major

 The Program of Finance and Business Law strives to prepare students for decision-making roles in an increasingly technological and global environment.

 To support its mission, the Program of Finance and Business Law is committed to the following:

 - Creating an educational environment that fosters an intellectual curiosity about the functioning of commerce and the facilitating role of finance and business law.

 - Using an integrative instructional approach to provide a quality comprehensive educational, cultural and social experience for students.

 - Raising expectations and aspirations of students.

 - Providing a proper balance between challenge and support in the education process.